ksinelnikov/letter-game/README.md

 # letter-game
-A random letter generator written in JavaScript
+A random letter generator written in JavaScript.